Learn what causes this common squat problem and how to fix it.

 If you’re not sure whether you’re butt winking in your squat, try filming yourself from the side or asking someone to watch your form.

-What Causes Butt Wink?
+What Causes Butt Wink During a Squat?

 According to Landicho, the two most common causes of butt wink are limited mobility (typically in the hips or ankles) and lack of motor control, which causes instability.
 The latter is more common among beginners who are still learning how to squat properly.
 Determining which issue is causing your butt wink is the first step to fixing it.